developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 #### Also See
-[Zebra engineering article: How to generate a caller signature](https://developer.zebra.com/blog/generating-package-signature-use-mx) | AKA "Package signature" step-by-step guide
+**[How to generate a caller signature](https://developer.zebra.com/blog/generating-package-signature-use-mx)** | Zebra engineering article on the "package signature"

 -----